 For all media inquires and specific request such as HD-video, please contact us.

-Download press photos Press photos may be used for publication about the World’s Children’s Prize.
-Download using the password: wcp-press
+Download press photos with a password Press photos may be used for publication about the World’s Children’s Prize.
+Download using the password: wcp-press.

 Empowering vulnerable children